 - Make sure your display area is eye catching.
 This is where ideas you got from others at previous shows can be helpful.
 At the very least have pull-up banners and colourful posters on the walls of your booth summarising who you are and what products you are offering.

-- The only way to get attention at a trade show is to grab it.
+- The only way to get attention at a tradeshow is to grab it.
 You want people to be drawn to your display area, so make it something that will be hard to resist.
-Have competition draws from your booth for prizes, have product demonstrations if pertinent every so many hours, show videos, give foot massages, offer free glasses of wine, hand out balloons, or free icecream cones.
+Have competition draws from your booth for prizes, have product demonstrations if pertinent every so many hours, show videos, give foot massages, offer free glasses of wine, hand out balloons, or free ice-cream cones.
 You want to get as many visitors to your booth as possible.

 - Always have something to give away that people will find valuable and that doubles as your business card.
 Promotional items, like pencils or t-shirts work great because people will use them and they also serve as a reminder of your business.

-- Staff Training for people working on the stand is key to your success.
-This includes: Dress code, How to greet and encourage people to come into your group and who talks to the the media.
+- Staff training for people working on the stand is key to your success.
+This includes: Dress code, How to greet and encourage people to come into your group and who talks to the media.
 Staff working the stand are NOT to be standing or sitting together talking!
 Staff have to be proactive in bringing customers into the stand and talking with them!

 - Product knowledge.
 If you use rent a staff for your booth, make sure that you always have at least one person who knows your products and services so they can answer questions.

 - Prior to the show email invites to all clients and prospects announcing that you will be displaying at the show and invite them to come and visit you.
 Point out they will be the first to see new products you will be launching, etc. Hold a competition.
-Lure clients and prospects to come and visit you by telling them by visiting your booth and filing out a form they will come into a competition to win "a prize" that would valued by your particiular demographic of client.
+Lure clients and prospects to come and visit you by telling them by visiting your booth and filling out a form they will come into a competition to win "a prize" that would valued by your particular demographic of client.